GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/networking/helm/autoneg/README.md

      # switch the context to the cluster that contains the configs for load balancing resources
     gcloud container clusters get-credentials [CLUSTER NAME] --zone=[CLUSTER ZONE]

+    # if you created the load balancing resources in the namespace, other than default, switch the context to that namespace
+    kubectl config set-context --current --namespace [NAMESPACE]

     # list Helm releases to obtain release name
     helm list